 With the future of fintech in mind, data will become increasingly important for differentiation.
 Additionally, as organisations endeavour to collect ever more data of their customers, ownership and control of the data will become a dominant issue for all stakeholders.
 Incumbent fintech will require expertise to help manage the use and security of their data.
 In the future of fintech, data security would be crucial in maintaining trust with customers.

-AI will fundamentally shift the role of human capital in all organisations.
+In this digital revolution, Artifical Intelligence will fundamentally shift the role of human capital in all organisations.
 Hence in the future of fintech, organisations will need to manage talent as a collective set of employees and machine‐enabled solutions.
 AI risk management will become businesses’ high priority.
-Thus, fintech companies who focus on AI and automation will be in demand as companies seek to quickly gain expertise.
+Thus, fintech companies who focus on Artificial Intelligence and automation will be in demand as companies seek to quickly gain expertise.

 Systemically Important Techs

 The rise of digital interfaces and data in financial institutions means financial institutions will increasingly be reliant on large tech firms.
-Financial institutions and fintech companies that chose not to work with large tech companies risk falling behind.
+Financial institutions and financial services providers that chose not to work with large tech companies risk falling behind.
 They need to come together without themselves losing their core proposition.
 In the future of fintech, fintech companies could extend their reach with the help of the large tech.
 This as a result may turn themselves into attractive targets seeking technical talent.

 Differing regional regulations are impeding financial globalisation.
 Such conditions encourage the growth of fintech as firms are now offering specialised offering.
 Divergent regional financial system is a serious obstacle for fintech trying to expand to other regions even though technology lowers the barrier to entry.
 With the future of fintech in mind, new ideas are best tested in a region and introduced into other regions with modifications or when conditions change